Drug information provided by: IBM Micromedex

 Birth control pills may not work as well while you are using atazanavir.
 To keep from getting pregnant, use an additional form of birth control along with your pills.
 Other forms of birth control include condoms, a diaphragm, or contraceptive foam or jelly.

-Serious skin reactions can occur with this medicine.
+Serious skin reactions (eg, Stevens-Johnson syndrome, erythema multiforme, toxic skin eruptions) can occur with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, chills, cough, diarrhea, itching, joint or muscle pain, red skin lesions, often with a purple center, skin rash, sore throat, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness.

 This medicine may cause you to have excess body fat.
 Tell your doctor if you notice changes in your body shape, such as an increased amount of fat in the upper back and neck, or around the chest and stomach area.
 You might also lose fat from the legs, arms, and face.